AutarkLabs/about/README.md

 ### Publish

-You can publish you app on [aragonPM](https://hack.aragon.org/docs/apm).
+You can publish your app on [aragonPM](https://hack.aragon.org/docs/apm).
 See how in our [publish guide](https://hack.aragon.org/docs/guides-publish).

 > **Note**<br>
 > The [Template](https://github.com/aragon/aragon-react-boilerplate/blob/master/contracts/Template.sol) will not be published.